Scotland: Sports

 Other distinctive features of the national sporting culture include the Highland games, curling and shinty.
 In boxing, Scotland has had 13 world champions, including Ken Buchanan, Benny Lynch and Jim Watt.
 Scotland has also been successful in motorsport, particularly in Formula One.
 Notable drivers include; David Coulthard, Jim Clark, Paul Di Resta, and Jackie Stewart.
 In IndyCar, Dario Franchitti has won 4 consecutive IndyCar world championships.

-Scotland has competed at every Commonwealth Games since 1930 and has won 356 medals in total—91 Gold, 104 Silver and 161 Bronze.
-Scotland has hosted the Commonwealth Games three times – Edinburgh played host to the Commonwealth Games in 1970 and 1986, and most recently Glasgow in 2014.
+Scotland has competed at every Commonwealth Games since 1930 and has won 508 medals in total—134 Gold, 146 Silver and 228 Bronze.
+Scotland has hosted the Commonwealth Games four times – Edinburgh played host to the Commonwealth Games in 1970 and 1986, and Glasgow in 2014 and 2026.
 Glasgow was confirmed as the host city for the 2026 Commonwealth Games in September 2024.
 Edinburgh was the host city for the inaugural Commonwealth Youth Games in 2000.